 Most of the time, I book lodging through Airbnb.
 I only book on Airbnb if the apartment has dozens of positive reviews, is central to where I need to be, and has the amenities I require (wifi, washing machine, etc.).
 Bonus points if the host is a designated Superhost or it’s an Airbnb+ property.

-Other times, I’m booking through Airbnb.
-I never book an Airbnb unless it has dozens of positive reviews, wifi, and is central to where I need to be.
 I’ve rented entire apartments, and also stayed in private rooms as part of someone else’s home.
-I’ve never felt unsafe, and often enjoy chatting with hosts to learn more about the place I’m visiting.
+I’ve never felt unsafe, and enjoy chatting with hosts to learn more about the place I’m visiting.

 I also search in Google’s Incognito mode– once the airlines know you’re looking, prices go up.

-I use Digit to help auto-save for trips, and always insure my trips with World Nomads.
-I recently made the mistake of not doing so on a weekend trip to Paris, which ended with me spending 7 hours in a French hospital.
+Once, I made the mistake of not insuring a weekend jaunt to Paris, which ended with me spending over eight hours in a French hospital and leaving with a hefty bill.
 You never know what’s going to happen- make sure you’re covered for weather, sickness and unfortunate luck.

 These are 12 apps I like to have when traveling, but my true ‘can’t live withouts’ are:

-- Custom Google Maps (read more about how to make one here, but these are essential- I make one for every trip)
+- Custom Google Maps (read more about how to make one here- these are essential, I make one for every trip)